Support

 • Receipt of Social Security application, or Social Security card (if they have already received it), or application (if they have not applied yet)

-• If students will be working at any other locations or businesses owned or operated by your company.
+• If a student will be working at any other locations or businesses owned or operated by your company.

-• If students are not meeting the requirements of their position.
+• If a student is not meeting the requirements of their position.

-• If a student leaves his or her position ahead of the planned departure date.
+• If a student leaves their position ahead of the planned departure date.

-• If students do not arrive to work.
+• If a student does not arrive to work.

 • In the event of an emergency involving a student or any situation that impacts their health, safety or welfare.